mirage/mirage-decks/slides/oscon14/content.md

 + high-performance __and__ type-safe,

-+ developed on Unix, deployed on Xen in the cloud
++ developed on Unix, deployed on Xen to the cloud.

 ## This year...